colinjianingxie/ServiceMonitorGenerator/README.md

   endpoints:
   - port: web
 ```

 The following tags need to be noted:
-1. name: (Name of the service monitor)
+- name: (Name of the service monitor)
-2. namespace: (Namespace the service monitor will be deployed in - should be same as the namespace of the service)
+- namespace: (Namespace where service monitor is deployed in - same as the namespace of the service)
-3. app: (service name)
+- app: (service name)
-4. port: (service end point, as listed in the custom service's YAML file)
+- port: (service end point, as listed in the custom service's YAML file)